- This event has passed.

-Webinar: Climate Friendly Cooling Pledge and New Regulations Affecting Campuses: Opportunities and Implications
+Webinar: Climate Friendly Cooling Pledge and New Regulations Affecting Universities: Opportunities and Implications

 June 2 @ 3:00 pm - 4:30 pm EDTFree

-Action is needed now by college staff in facilities, EHS, sustainability, student life, business offices, auxiliary services, housing, dining, planning and procurement.
+Action is needed now by college staff in facilities, EHS, sustainability, student life, business offices, auxiliary services, housing, dining, planning, and procurement.
+Changes within all these staff areas to manage a group of very damaging greenhouse gases is environmentally and legally required.

-The good news is Project Drawdown estimates that refrigerant management has the potential to reduce emissions by 57.75 gigatons of CO2eq through 2025.
+The good news is that Project Drawdown estimates that refrigerant management has the potential to reduce emissions by 57.75 gigatons of CO2eq through 2025, worldwide, and to prevent a crucial .5 degrees Celsius of atmospheric warming.
 Other groups estimate that improved refrigerant management could generate $39 billion in economic benefits by 2027.
+(If warming exceeds 1.5 degrees Celsius, scientists predict that over three billion lives will be at risk.)

 |Miranda Gorman, PhD – Senior Research Fellow, Industry, Project Drawdown